What's happening now?

 Gorad Road and A5 east of Causeway - bellmouth installation

-Bellmouth works have been temporarily paused while environmental investigations are carried out, following new information indicating the potential presence of protected species in a pond adjacent to the works.
-We are working with Natural Resources Wales (NRW) to agree appropriate mitigation, with investigations expected to take a minimum of eight weeks.
+Bellmouth works remain temporarily paused while environmental investigations continue, following the identification of a potential protected species in a nearby pond.
+We are continuing to work with Natural Resources Wales (NRW) to agree appropriate mitigation.

 Stanley Embankment – cable removal